‘Price Has Very Little To Do With Skincare’: A Top Dermatologist Gets Real About How To Have Great Skin

 Dr. Sandy Skotnicki, a Toronto-based dermatologist, has the secret to great skin: Stop looking for a miracle product.

-Skotnicki’s new book, Beyond Soap, outlines why men and women seem to have more sensitive skin than ever before, and what to do about it.
+Skotnicki’s book, Beyond Soap, outlines why men and women seem to have more sensitive skin than ever before, and what to do about it.
 The main problem, according to Skotnicki, is people use products with too many ingredients in them.
-Most people assume if they don’t have a reaction right away, or in the exact spot they apply a product, it means the cream or magic anti-aging potion is agreeable to their skin — not true, says Skotnicki.
+Most people assume if they don’t have a reaction right away, or in the exact spot they apply a product, it means the cream or magic anti-aging potion is agreeable to their skin—not true, says Skotnicki.

-In Beyond Soap, Skotnicki tracks how beauty companies have exacerbated some of the very skin problems they claim to solve, and gives readers a clear plan — complete with product recommendations — on how to deal with sensitive skin.
+In Beyond Soap, Skotnicki tracks how beauty companies have exacerbated some of the very skin problems they claim to solve, and gives readers a clear plan—complete with product recommendations—on how to deal with sensitive skin.

 Chatelaine spoke with Skotnicki about the product elimination diet she puts patients on, whether natural products are better for your skin and how much you really need to spend on skincare.